Ms. Venegas experiments with Mexican foods under the watchful critiques of her husband. The recipes need to pass a "when I was a kid" test.

 Nothing goes better with Mexican food than refried beans on the side.
 It is true, at one time in my life, I only knew the kind you get in the can.

-In 1981, I married Edward Venegas, the eldest of thirteen from Echo Park in Los Angeles via Guadalajara, Mexico.
-Some time after, I made my first pot and there was plenty of know how from Cuca, Ed's mother.
+In 1981, I married Edward Venegas, the eldest of 13 children from Echo Park in Los Angeles via Guadalajara, Mexico.
+Sometime after our wedding, I made my first pot of beans, and there was plenty of know-how from Cuca, Ed's mother.

 The other half of the world did not have beans until the Spanish brought them back to Europe from Peru.
 Pinto means "painted" in reference to the light brown splotches on the pinto.

 When cooked, the pinto turns a light pink-brown.
 The cooking water is slightly thick, flavorful, and a deep taupe hue.